chargebyte/chargebyte-docs/docs/source/getting_started.rst

 The following hardware components are required to set up the basic DC charger:

-- Charge SOM Evaluation Kit
+- Charge Control V
-- 12 V DC Power Supply
+- 24 V DC Power Supply
-- Ethernet cable for SSH connection or USB to serial adapter for serial connection
+- Ethernet cable for network connection or USB C cable for network and console connection
 - DIN70121 or ISO15118-2 EV simulator, for example the `Charge Module S Evaluation board`_
+- Mating Connectors (chargebyte only ships evaluation boards with a matching set of mating connectors)
 - Wiring material

 .. _Charge Module S Evaluation board: https://chargebyte.com/controllers-and-modules/evaluation-tools/charge-module-s-evaluation-board